 A compiler is a special program that converts high-level language into machine code.
 Grace Hopper wrote the arithmetic language version 0 (or A-0 system) for UNIVAC I, which aims to convert a sequence of subroutines and arguments into machine code.

 The subroutines were identified via a numeric code, and the arguments were integrated directly after each subroutine code.
 The A-0 turned these specifications into machine language that could be fed into the computer to execute the said program.

 10. First Open Source Software: A-2 System – 1953

 The A-0 system later evolved into A-2, released as ARITH-MATIC.
 It was developed at the UNIVAC division of Remington Rand and released to customers by the end of 1953.
 Users were provided the source code for A-2 and invited to send their enhancements back to UNIVAC.

-Glennie’s primary goad was to make the abstruse code of Mark 1 machine comprehensible.
-Although the resulting language was much organized and clearer than the machine code, it was still very much machine dependent.
+Glennie’s primary goal was to make the abstruse code of the Mark 1 machine comprehensible.
+Although the resulting language was much more organized and clearer than the machine code, it was still very much machine-dependent.

 FORTRAN code on a punched card

 FORTRAN (FORmula TRANslator) was developed by a team led by John Backus at IBM.
 It dominated the programming field from the mid to late 20th century.
 For over five decades, it has been widely used in scientific and engineering fields, including computational fluid dynamics, finite element analysis, computational chemistry, and computational physics.